muzfuz/muzfuz.github.io/_posts/2020-09-29-upgrading-rails.md

 ## Rails has become less permissive over time

-In my experience, the majority of test failuresRails 2 and 3 were very liberal about allowing you to pass in whatever object type you want into ActiveRecord / ActiveSupport type methods.
-Increasing versions of Rails become less permissive.
+In my experience, the majority of test failures come about because of changes in ActiveRecord or ActiveSupport.
+Rails 2 and 3 were very liberal about allowing you to pass in whatever object type you want into core methods, but increasing versions of Rails have become less permissive.
 This is a good thing as it means your code is more reliable (you'll find bugs you didn't know existed), but it also means you'll probably have a slew of cases where code that has worked for years suddenly starts blowing up your test suite.

 My best advice here is prepare yourself mentally to empathize with what the Rails maintainers are trying to do, and make changes to your application code accordingly.